MoniPar/quiz/README.md

 # User Experience (UX)

-## Strategy/Site Goals
+## Strategy / Site Goals
-The main goal of the online quiz game is to provide users with a challenging game that tests their knowledge about various subjects.
+The main goal of the online quiz game is to provide users with a set of questions that tests their knowledge about various subjects.

-## Score/User Stories
+## Scope / User Stories

-## Structure/Design Choices
+## Structure / Design Choices

-## Skeleton/Wireframes
+## Skeleton / Wireframes

 ## Surface